 As it turns out, we always saw the wolves before reaching the nest (and Jill’s coffee) and never did find the canines later in the day.
 So we could have and should have stayed put at the nest.

 Hopefully this won’t turn into a beaver-like curse, as I may finally have learned that an osprey in hand (or on bridge) beats a two (wolves) in the bush (down the road, but, as it turns out, not).

-Tags: alberta, banff national park, birds of prey, bridge next, canada, canadian rockies, ghost bear photography, osprey, simon jackson, wildlife photography
+Tags: alberta, banff national park, birds of prey, bridge next, canada, canadian nature photographers, canadian rockies, canadian wildlife and nature photography, canadian wildlife photographers, canadian wildlife photography, ghost bear photography, osprey, simon jackson, wildlife photography